Occupational Health and Safety

 OHS Management System and Programs

-OR applies the Occupational Health and Safety Management System standard (ISO 45001) to all warehouse facilities operated directly by the company (Own Operation), including the LPG cylinder refurbishing plant of the Northeast Region located in Khon Kaen Province, and the LPG cylinder refurbishing plant in the Central Region, Phra Nakhon Si Ayutthaya Province.
+OR has applied occupational health and safety standards with all OR-owned petroleum, oil and gas terminals; aviation refueling stations; and LPG cylinder refurbishing plants.
+In 2024, the standard is applied with LPG Cylinder Refurbishing Plant, Songkhla.
 In 2024, the operation was expanded to the LPG cylinder refurbishing plant in the South, Songkhla Province.
-Internal inspections were conducted and other standards relevant to the business were established specifically for each business operation, such as transportation safety practices and food safety practices for food and beverage businesses.
+OR has conducted annual internal audits or internal inspections and has obtained ISO 45001:2018 certification from external certification bodies, with 100% audit coverage in 2025.
+Other standards relevant to the business were established specifically for each business operation, such as transportation safety practices.
 Additionally, safety standards for service stations will also be set to suit the business operations of dealers and franchisees.
 OR also promote the development of the vendor management system by requiring a review of the management efficiency of each working area by both internal and external agencies to ensure continuous development and improvement.

 OR has developed a system related to safety practices, namely the Work Permit System which is an online system used to request permission to work in OR’s areas, ensuring comprehensive compliance with legal requirements and systematic data collection.